ambitioninc/django-entity-emailer/README.md

 A prerequisite to sending an email is categorizing it into an email-type.
-Categorizing emails into types makes it easier to allow users to unsubscribe from types of emails they don't wish to recieve.
+Categorizing emails into types makes it easier to allow users to unsubscribe from types of emails they don't wish to receive.

 ``` python
 from entity.models import Entity